 The Calleja de las Flores dead-ends into a small, charming square.

-Due to limited space and its popularity, this is definitely one of those places that are best experienced early in the morning, before the bulk of the visitors taking day trips to Cordoba arrive in the city!
+Due to limited space and its popularity, this is definitely one of those places that are best experienced early in the morning, before most visitors taking day trips to Córdoba arrive in the city!

 Check out the remains of the Roman Temple.